Haley Kalil

-Haley Kalil (née O'Brien; born August 6, 1992) is an American model.
+Haley Kalil (née O'Brien; born August 6, 1992), known by her username haleyybaylee, is an American social media influencer, model and former beauty pageant titleholder.
 In 2018, Kalil was featured in the Sports Illustrated Swimsuit Issue as a contestant in the first ever Sports Illustrated Swim Search.
 As one of the two winners of the competition, alongside Camille Kostek, she officially appeared in the 2019 edition as a rookie.
 Prior to her career as a model, Kalil competed in beauty pageants.
 As a teenager, she was crowned Miss Minnesota Teen USA 2010 and later competed in Miss Teen USA 2010.
 Afterwards, Kalil was crowned Miss Minnesota USA 2014, and placed in the top twenty in Miss USA 2014.

-Haley married former NFL lineman Matt Kalil in 2015, before filing for divorce in 2022.
+In July 2025, Kalil was named to the inaugural TIME100 Creators list, which recognized 100 of the most influential digital creators worldwide.

 Early life and education

 Kalil was born Haley O'Brien in Excelsior, Minnesota.
-She is the middle child of three; Kalil has an elder sister and a younger brother.
+She is the middle child of three; Kalil has an older sister and a younger brother.
 She attended St. Cloud State University in St. Cloud, Minnesota, where she graduated summa cum laude with a Bachelor of Science in medical biology and psychology, and a minor in chemistry.

 Career

 Pageantry

-Kalil began her career in pageantry at the age of 16, competing in Miss Minnesota Teen USA 2009, where she placed as the third runner-up behind eventual winner Vanessa Johnston.
+Haley began her career in pageantry at the age of 16, competing in Miss Minnesota Teen USA 2009, where she placed as the third runner-up behind eventual winner Vanessa Johnston.
 She returned to the competition the following year and was crowned Miss Minnesota Teen USA 2010.
-As Miss Minnesota Teen USA, Kalil earned the right to represent Minnesota at the Miss Teen USA 2010 competition, held at Atlantis Paradise Island in Paradise Island, Bahamas.
+As Miss Minnesota Teen USA, she earned the right to represent Minnesota at the Miss Teen USA 2010 competition, held at Atlantis Paradise Island in Paradise Island, Bahamas.
 She did not place in the competition, with the eventual winner being Kamie Crawford of Maryland.

 In 2013, while a senior in college, Kalil competed in Miss Minnesota USA 2014 in Burnsville, Minnesota.
 She went on to be crowned the winner, and earned the right to represent Minnesota at Miss USA 2014 in Baton Rouge, Louisiana.
 At Miss USA, Kalil placed within the top twenty contestants, before losing out the crown to Nia Sanchez of Nevada.
 After completing her reign as Miss Minnesota USA, Kalil crowned Jessica Scheu as her successor, and retired from pageantry.

-She judged Miss USA 2021 competition.
+She judged the Miss USA 2021 competition.